Leon Garfield: Life

-Themes, influences, style
+Style, themes and influences

 Garfield's novels for children all have historical settings.
 The early novels are mostly set in the late eighteenth century, but from John Diamond on they tend to be set in the nineteenth century.
 They are not novels about major historical events, which are rarely depicted, or social conditions, which provide only starting points for the personal stories of the characters.
 In the few novels in which Garfield handles actual events he writes of them from the limited and subjective viewpoints of his characters.

 The novels owe much to Charles Dickens and to Robert Louis Stevenson.
 The latter's Treasure Island clearly provided a model for Jack Holborn, with its shifting alliances of manipulative characters in pursuit of a treasure.
 Garfield also acknowledged the brothers in Stevenson's The Master of Ballantrae as inspiration for the book.
 Beyond these specific debts, Garfield shares Stevenson's fondness for binding a relatively conservative hero to a more forceful personality outside the bounds of conventional morality.
 Another recurring plot line, most evident in Smith and The December Rose, in which an outcast is integrated into a supporting household, owes more to Dickens.
 Garfield also shares with Dickens a preference for urban settings, generally in London.

 Garfield's father broke off contact with him when he divorced his Jewish wife.
 Roni Natov argues that this may have had an influence on Garfield's work, giving particular significance to fathers and father figures.